DevkiNandann/grampower-assignment/README.md

 # Web App
 On traversing the url, login into the superuser account.
 You see a meter list clicking on which you will see its details.
+On details page, we are getting the live data using the Line chart from google charts this will be refreshing every 5 seconds.